cromarty/ttsprojects/README.md

 text-to-speech directly on the Raspberry Pi GPU.
 Read more about that and connected stuff in the README.md in that directory.

-Also in this directory are:
+Also in the raspberry-pi-audio/ directory are:

-piespeak/
+1. piespeak/
-piespeakup
+2. piespeakup
-espiespeak/
+3. espiespeak/

 Read all about those things in the README.md files in those directories.